unfoldedcircle/integration-androidtv/docs/command_mapping.md

 ## Testing Keycodes

-To simplify testing and identifying working keycodes, the [available keycodes](https://github.com/tronikos/androidtvremote2/blob/v0.0.14/src/androidtvremote2/remotemessage.proto#L90) can be sent directly with the Core-API to the Remote Two or Core Simulator.
+To simplify testing and identifying working keycodes, the [available keycodes](https://github.com/tronikos/androidtvremote2/blob/v0.0.14/src/androidtvremote2/remotemessage.proto#L90) can be sent directly with the Core-API to the Remote Two/3 or Core Simulator.
 Either as name (including the `KEYCODE_` prefix), or as numeric value string.

 Example: